Trusted WordPress tutorials, when you need them most.

 1Password works on Mac, iOS, Windows, Android, and Linux.
 It gained popularity among Apple users because the user interface is very intuitive if you are used to the Apple UI.

 Two-factor authentication is also now supported.
-This offers an additional level of security since a hacker needs both your password and access to your email, SMS, or authentication app.
+This offers an additional layer of security since a hacker needs both your password and access to your email, SMS, or authentication app.
 Biometric authentication, such as face and fingerprint recognition, is also available.

 They offer password-sharing features with friends, family, and coworkers.
 You can even invite guests for limited sharing.
 However, in our experience, the password-sharing features aren’t as easy as LastPass.